gletort/PhysiBoSS/README.md

 Please, refer to the [Wiki](https://github.com/gletort/PhysiBoSS/wiki) of this repository for a much more extended documentation, with step by step examples instructions.

-PhysiCell is developped in [Paul Macklin's lab](http://mathcancer.org).
+PhysiCell is developed in [Paul Macklin's lab](http://mathcancer.org).
-MaBoSS and PhysiBoSS are developped in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) at Institut Curie (Paris, France).
+MaBoSS and PhysiBoSS are developed in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) at Institut Curie (Paris, France).

 We invit you to use PhysiBoSS for you research and give feedbacks to us.
-Any help in developping it further is more than welcome.
+Any help in developing it further is more than welcome.
 Do not hesitate to contact us for any comments or difficulties in using PhysiBoSS: physiboss@gmail.com.